Key planning tips

 - Aim for a sustainable study schedule.
-This is like training for a marathon; every day counts.
+It’s like training for a marathon; every day makes a difference.

-- The 2-hour breaks are essential to maximizing your study plan.
-They allow your brain to consolidate the information you’ve been rehearsing, and allow you to relax, get food or exercise.
+- The two-hour breaks are essential.
+They allow your brain to consolidate the information you’ve been rehearsing, and allow you to relax, eat, and exercise.

-- Study two or three courses in a day.
+- Study for two or three courses in a day.

-- Maximize your memory by distributing 15 hours of study over five or six days, rather than doing a long blitz.
+- Maximize your memory by distributing, for example, 15 hours of study over five or six days, rather than over two or three days.

 - Study the hardest material during your peak learning times.

-- Try not to study nine hours a day.
+- Try not to study nine hours each day.
 It’s OK not to study every available minute!

-See How to Use 3-Hour Study Blocks to maximize your efficient use of each block of time.
+See how to use three-hour study blocks to maximize your efficient use of each block of time.

 Keep a positive attitude: “I’ll do my best, and that is good enough!”